 WE ARE THE PARROTS!

-Here at our CoIN Centre we offer students with communication and interaction needs (CoIN) to help them achieve their potential, academically and socially.
+Here at our CoIN Centre we give children with communication and interaction needs (CoIN) the opportunity to achieve their potential; academically and socially.

 Francesca Barrett Sue Martin Aileen Williams

 Head of Centre Senior LSAs